sparckles/starfyre/documentation.md

 client_side_python transpiles into js
 |
 V
-RootParser parses pyml, css, js, creating a Component or a Node, duplicating global and local variables
+ComponentParser parses pyml, css, js, creating a Component or a Node, duplicating global and local variables
 |
 V
-RootParser parses pyml and constructs a tree out of html, returns a Component
+ComponentParser parses pyml and constructs a tree out of html, returns a Component
 |
 V
 End